Skip to content

 Strategies

-Both the fetcher and the renderer can use some smart tricks to optimize the experience, for example:
+Both the fetcher and the renderer can use several optimizations to improve the experience, for example:

 • The fetcher can pre-fetch tiles that are not directly needed but could be in the future.

-• The renderer could search for alternative tiles (higher or lower levels) when the optimal tiles are not available.
+• The renderer can search for alternative tiles (higher or lower levels) when the optimal tiles are not available.

 The implementation of these strategies can be overridden by the user by implementing interfaces that can be passed into the TileLayer constructor.